 We stock a wide range of professional Avene products.
 Eau Thermale Avene skincare products are specially developed for sensitive, oily and dry skin types; including products for facial and acne treatment.
 The world renowned French brand is centred around Avene Thermal Spring Water and its soothing properties.
 Please ask in-store for more details.

-Healthside Pharmacy is pleased to offer patients a free Medicines Use Review (MURs) or Medi-Check.This “Medicine Check” involves a confidential discussion about your medicines with the pharmacist and aims to help you get the most out of your medicines.During the consultation you will have the opportunity to find out more about your medication and discuss any issues or problems.This service is conducted in our private consultation room.Please note that this review differs from the one done by the GP; the GP will assess and change medicines whereas the pharmacist will discuss the best way of taking them.Please contact us for more information about this free NHS service – please ask for the pharmacist on duty.
+Healthside Pharmacy is pleased to offer patients the NHS funded Medicines Use Review (MURs or Medi-Check).This “Medicine Check” involves a confidential discussion about your medicines with the pharmacist and aims to help you get the most out of your medicines.During the consultation you will have the opportunity to find out more about your medication and discuss any issues or problems.This service is conducted in our private consultation room.Please note that this review differs from the one done by the GP; the GP will assess and change medicines whereas the pharmacist will discuss the best way of taking them.Please contact us for more information about this free NHS service – please ask for the pharmacist on duty.

-The New Medicine Service (NMS) is a free NHS service available at Healthside Pharmacy that can help you to get the most out of your newly prescribed medicine.Its aim is to provide you with the support you need to understand your condition and to explain how taking your new medicine can help you manage your symptoms.
+The New Medicine Service (NMS) is an NHS funded service available at Healthside Pharmacy that can help you to get the most out of your newly prescribed medicine.Its aim is to provide you with the support you need to understand your condition and to explain how taking your new medicine can help you manage your symptoms.

 When you are prescribed a medicine to treat a long-term condition for the first time, the pharmacist will support you to use the medicine safely and to best effect.